NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 <br>

+A <i>mnemonic</i> is a
-First, let's define what we mean by a <i>mnemonic</i>.
-In short, a mnemonic is simply a descriptive, alphanumeric name for a data value.
-In the context of the BUFRLIB software, there are "Table A mnemonics", which refer to particular data subset (i.e. report ) types, "Table B mnemonics", which refer directly to basic data values, and "Table D mnemonics", which are sequences composed of one or more Table B (or other Table D) mnemonics and which are themselves normally direct constituents of a particular Table A mnemonic.
+descriptive, alphanumeric name for a data value.
+"Table A mnemonics", refer to particular data subset (i.e. report ) types, "Table B mnemonics", refer directly to basic data values, and "Table D mnemonics" are sequences composed of one or more Table B (or other Table D) mnemonics and which are themselves normally direct constituents of a particular Table A mnemonic.

 In other words, at the highest level, we have a Table A mnemonic which completely describes a type of data subset (e.g. rawinsonde, wind profiler, etc.), and this Table A mnemonic is defined as a sequence of one or more Table B or Table D mnemonics, where each Table D mnemonic is likewise itself defined as a sequence of one or more Table B or Table D mnemonics, and so on until the entire data subset can be equivalently described as a sequence of one or more Table B mnemonics which, again, themselves correspond to basic data values (e.g. pressure, temperature, humidity, etc.).

 In this way, the entire sequence of data values that constitute a particular type of data subset is fully and unambiguously defined, both for purposes of input (reading/decoding) or output (writing/encoding) of reports corresponding to that particular type of data subset.

 <br>

+Mnemonics never
-However, it's also important to understand what mnemonics are not.
-Specifically, mnemonics never themselves appear within actual BUFR messages that are read or written by the BUFRLIB software;
+themselves appear within actual BUFR messages that are read or written by the BUFRLIB software;
-rather, their only purpose in life is to make it easier for users to interact with the software by providing descriptive names to represent individual data values, as opposed to having to keep track of the corresponding FXY numbers (described below), which are much less intuitive but which nevertheless are the prescribed method within the BUFR code form for referencing of individual data values, and which therefore are what are actually read and written by the software.
+rather, their only purpose is to make it easier for users to interact with the software by providing descriptive names to represent individual data values, as opposed to having to keep track of the corresponding FXY numbers (described below), which are much less intuitive but which are the prescribed method within the BUFR code form for referencing of individual data values, and are what are actually read and written by the software.

 <br>

-Before continuing on let's recall that a DX BUFR tables file consists of three distinct sections.
+A DX BUFR tables file consists of three distinct sections.
 Each section contains one or more lines of 80 characters in length, and where a "*" as the first character of a line indicates that that entire line is a comment.
 In the [first section](#section1), all Table A, B and D mnemonics that are to be used within the file are initially declared, assigned a unique FXY number, and given a short,